Shree Ganeshay namah

 English is the richest language because of its vocabulary, use all over the world and its flexible nature to adopt new from all the prominent languages all over the world.

-Refresh your previous knowledge of sentence and its parts
+Refresh your previous knowledge of sentences and their parts

 First, we will refresh the learning of basic details related to sentence construction and its parts.